Agents

 chat_stream(message: str) -> AsyncGenerator[str, None]

-Stream text chunks in real time.
-Tool calls are handled internally — only text content is yielded.
+Stream text chunks as they arrive.
+Tool calls are handled internally — only the final text content is yielded.

 async for chunk in agent.chat_stream("Tell me about black holes"):